• Skip to primary navigation

 Starlight

 Starlight is a basic stargazing app that only shows the names of the objects.
-It won’t display the details of the stars, planets, etc when you tap on them.
-According to developers of the Starlight, this application has the names of 100k stars, 80+ constellation, etc. To find out the name of the celestial object in the sky, you should turn on the phone’s GPS.
+It won’t display the details of the stars, planets, etc, when you tap on them.
+According to developers of Starlight, this application has the names of 100k stars, 80+ constellations, etc. To find out the name of the celestial object in the sky, you should turn on the phone’s GPS.
 Starlight will show an image of the dark sky and various stars, planets, etc. You should move the phone in all directions and see the names until you find the one you’re looking for.

 Download from Play Store